grapefruitzinnia/less-than-15-words-a-day-bc-stalkers/README.md

 i watched a turkish romcom yesterday, it was very sweet lol, probably in my top 30 movies

+PT, sushi, some apps, hanging out with my dad this morning lol

 # A wise man was once asked:
 # "Who do you value most among people?"
 # He replied: "The one whose manners are most noble,